The Via Alpina East

 Long-Distance Trails, Alpine Walking

-This trip is graded moderate to strenuous with the average daily distance being 18km.
-Although almost every day there is the option to shorten it by using some form of public transport.
-Each day has significant ascent and descent and the paths are a mixture of woodland trails, rocky mountain paths, grassy paths, moraine, scree, and paved country roads.
-There is some light scrambling involved in places and there are cables, ropes, and chains to aid ascent/descent in some places.
-Please be aware that on the highest passes, there may be some residual snow lying in patches, but this will not require any special equipment or skills; just a steady foot, walking experience and a head for heights.
+This trip is graded moderate to strenuous, with the average daily distance being 18km.
+Almost every day, there is the option to shorten it by using some form of public transport.
+Each day has significant ascent and descent, and the paths are a mixture of woodland trails, rocky mountain paths, grassy paths, moraine, scree, and paved country roads.
+Some light scrambling is involved in places, and there are cables, ropes, and chains to aid ascent/descent in some areas.
+Please be aware that on the highest passes, some residual snow may lie in patches, but this will not require any special equipment or skills; just a steady foot, walking experience and a head for heights.
 Walking poles are essential.
-To get the most of this trip, you should be in good physical shape.
+You should be in good physical shape to get the most out of this trip.

 Stay 7 nights in comfortable 3* hotels in private en-suite rooms and 2 nights in mountain hotels in private rooms and depending on the availability with ensuite or shared bathroom facilities.
-An example of the accommodation we use in some of the towns along the way can be found below.
-If these accommodations are not available, a hotel of the same or better standard will be used.
+An example of the accommodation we use in some towns along the way can be found below.
+A hotel of the same or better standard will be used if these accommodations are unavailable.

 Single Rooms & Solo Walkers

 This trip is not available to solo walkers due to the difficulty of the terrain.
-Single rooms are on request and a supplement is payable for this.
+Single rooms are available upon request, and a supplement is payable.

 Hotel Upgrades